Sexual Harassment Policy

 The University will promptly respond to all complaints of sexual harassment.
 When necessary, the university will institute disciplinary proceedings against the offending individual, which may result in a range of sanctions, up to and including termination of university affiliation.

-Complaints of sexual harassment may be brought to Caroline Laguerre-Brown, Vice Provost for Institutional Equity for the university, Allison J. Boyle, Title IX Coordinator and Director for Equity Compliance & Education, Wyman Park Building, Suite 515, Homewood Campus, Telephone: 410.516.8075, TTY: Dial 711.
+Complaints of sexual harassment may be brought to Caroline Laguerre-Brown, Vice Provost for Institutional Equity for the university, Allison J. Boyle, Assistant Vice Provost, Title IX Coordinator, Wyman Park Building, Suite 515, Homewood Campus, Telephone: 410.516.8075, TTY: Dial 711.